pcoutin/cpanel-cert-updater/README.md

 ./renew_cert.sh
 ```

-You won't need to send the domain.key (your private key for TLS) after the
+It's unnecessary to send the domain.key (your private key for TLS) after the
 first time setting/renewing the certificate, so you can unset `SERVER_KEY`.

 Then you can run `renew_cert.sh` in a crontab.